Can You Get into College with a GED? Here’s What You Need to Know

 Here’s What You Need to Know.
 Let Us Help You Get Matched For FREE!

+Is it possible to get into college with a GED?
+Absolutely!
 Many colleges and universities accept students with a GED.
-While some students fear they can’t get into college without a traditional high school diploma, that’s far from the case.
-You can potentially get into college with a GED!
-You must meet the college’s other admissions requirements.
+Despite the misconception that a traditional high school diploma is the only path to college, having a GED opens doors to higher education.
+Of course, you’ll need to meet the other admissions requirements of the college you’re interested in attending.
 Additionally, you may also be interested in trade schools that don’t require a high school diploma or GED.

 Does a GED Affect College Acceptance?

-Earning a GED instead of a high school diploma may not matter, depending on the college you apply to.
-It’s considered a high school equivalency.
-The main thing is to meet the school’s admissions requirements and stand out as an applicant.
+The impact of earning a GED instead of a high school diploma on college acceptance can vary depending on the college you are applying to.
+The GED is generally recognized as a high school equivalency, but what truly matters is meeting the specific admissions requirements of the school and making yourself stand out as an exceptional applicant.

 What if You Have a Low GED Score?